webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 ==Eyelashes==

-There are a couple of ways to attach objects to a path.
+To draw eyelashes, there are potentially a couple of ways to attach objects to the ''eyelid'' path.
 One is to define a ''marker'', which wouldn't work here because the graphic would only appear at each corner of the eye.
-Another is to run text along the path, which in this case provides the illusion we want.
+Another is to run text along the path, which may seem odd but in this case provides the illusion we want.

 First place many lowercase ''l'' characters within a '''text'''
 element:

 <syntaxhighlight lang="xml">